network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/pages/about.md

 [Icelandic Saga Map](http://sagamap.hi.is/is/) and [Nafnið.is](https://nafnið.is/)

-Emily works on medieval Icelandic manuscripts and literary culture, landscape and place-names.
+Emily Lethbridge works on medieval Icelandic manuscripts and literary culture, landscape and place-names.

 ---